- What is inertisation?

 - How do we do inertisation?

 The radical polymerization when curing with UV is sensitive to oxygen.
 Inertisation replaces the disturbing atmospheric oxygen with nitrogen (= N2).
 A tight-fitting chamber encloses the UV lamp and the substrate to be printed.
 The chamber is flooded with nitrogen.
-The atmospheric oxygen around the web is displaced by nitrogen, which would otherwise inhibit the polymerisation and curing.
+The atmospheric oxygen around the web is replaced by nitrogen, which would otherwise inhibit the polymerisation and curing.

 - Advantages of inertisation

 When oxygen is excluded from curing, the process is faster and with a higher bonding rates.

 LOW MIGRATION is becoming more and more important, especially in the field of food packaging.